zhengyjo/MMRFL/readme.md

 Demo folders and files are provided in pretraining/pretraining_data

 ## Special Notes
 After downloading the whole-dataset from nmrshiftdb2, we only keep the atom peaks between 0 and 250 ppm.
-We also share our whole dataset for pretraining with the following link:
+We also share our whole dataset for pretraining with the following [link](https://drive.google.com/file/d/1hQsI1qguEUogKt4leB0qI-oQyvhH0XAE/view?usp=sharing)

 ## Usage